godatadriven/python-devcontainer-template/blogpost.md

     }
 ```

 The defined extensions are always installed in the Devcontainer.
-However, the defined settings provide just a **default** for the user to use, and can still be overriden by other setting scopes like: User Settings, Remote Settings or Workspace Settings.
+However, the defined settings provide just a **default** for the user to use, and can still be overridden by other setting scopes like User Settings, Remote Settings, or Workspace Settings.

 ### Accessing Spark UI